-IV.The Process of Designing a User Interface
+IV.
+The Process of Designing a User Interface

 - A. This will not be an attempt to give a detailed process for designing a UI.
 Rather, we will note some tools that can be helpful - B. Before designing a UI, it is important to think about the conceptual model that users will bring to the system; the UI should be designed so that it is as close as possible to the mental model the user will have. - C. A good starting place for the design of a UI may be the use case model for the system. - 1.
-Obviously, the UI must make provision for each use case

-2. If the use cases are simple, it may be desirable to associate either a button or a menu option with each use case.

-Note: Some operations - such as opening, saving, or creating a file - are traditionally done using options in the File menu.
-Other operations may be better associated with buttons

-- 3. Often, a tool bar tool may also be provided to initiate a frequently-used use case in addition to a menu option or button. - 4.
+Obviously, the UI must make provision for each use case - 2.
+If the use cases are simple, it may be desirable to associate either a button or a menu option with each use case. - Note: Some operations such as opening, saving, or creating a file are traditionally done using options in the File menu.
+Other operations may be better associated with buttons - 3.
+Often, a tool bar tool may also be provided to initiate a frequently-used use case in addition to a menu option or button. - 4.
 If the use cases involve more complex operations, it makes sense to allocate a screen (or series of screens) to each.
 In this case, a button or menu option is typically used to initiate the operation. - 5.
-Often, it is meaningful to group use cases into groups of closely-related operations, which then might have a common starting point (e.g. individual panes within a tabbed pane.) - D. Often, a state diagram can be used as a design tool. - 1.
-The states correspond to the different visible states of the GUI i.e. what screen etc. is being displayed and what buttons/menus are active. - 2.
+Often, it is meaningful to group use cases into groups of closely-related operations, which then might have a common starting point (e.g. individual panes within a tabbed pane, as in iteration 2 of the library project you are working on) - D. Often, a state diagram can be used as a design tool.

+- 1. The states correspond to the different visible states of the GUI i.e. what screen etc. is being displayed and what buttons/menus are active. - 2.
 The transitions correspond to the various user gestures i.e. options the user may choose. - 3.
-As an example, we'll construct a portion of the state diagram for the GUI of the Library- which you were given to use in your projects the portion that pertains to checking out items.
+As an example, we'll discuss the state diagrams included in the starter code description for the library project. - a) First, this is the overall structure of the GUI.
+PROJECT b) Second, this is the GUI for the Checkout Details Card